Roman7701/Trading-algorithms/ReadMe.txt

 I have explained the trading stratergy pretty cleary .
 If you still didnt understand then you should probably fuck off.If you are smart enough ,you could use this algorithm and connect it to Binance api and make some money .

+You can use it to test out the max possible profits you can achieve in a day(Not losses).

+NOTE:You have to adjust the number candles you are retrieving while fetching data in the code because vwap values are calculated based on the start of the day.

 WILL DEVELOP MORE STRATERGIES AND I AM JUST A BEGINER SO NO HATE ON LMAOO.
 Until Next time!!